-This is a simplification of the rules, but for now it is sufficient to note that determining whether or not a company is an SME can be a complex exercise in certain cases.
-An R&D intensive SME is an SME for which qualifying R&D expenditure constitutes at least 40% of total expenditure.
+This is a simplified version of the rules, but for now it is sufficient to note that determining whether or not a company is an SME can be a complex exercise in certain cases.
+An R&D intensive SME is an SME for which qualifying R&D expenditure constitutes at least 40% of total expenditure for accounting periods beginning on or after 1 April 2023, and 30% for accounting periods beginning on or after 1 April 2024.